What to do when sales are down

 3. Explore New Sales Channels

-If your traffic and sales are down on your own website, seek out where your ideal customers might otherwise be hanging out online.
-Perhaps they are on eBay or Amazon and you have some slow-moving stock you’d like to sell off cheaply there.
-Or maybe your ideal customer shops on platforms such as Etsy or Hard to Find.
-Try listing your products there- meeting them where they are already shopping.
+If your traffic and sales are down on your own website, it’s time to seek out where your ideal customers might be hanging out online.
+Maybe they’re shopping on eBay or Amazon, and you have some slow-moving stock you’d like to clear cheaply there.
+Or perhaps your ideal customers prefer platforms like Etsy or Hard to Find.
+Try listing your products there—meet them where they already shop.

-However, if your sales continue to flounder, perhaps there are bigger issues at play with your business, product, or website.
-Maybe you are making one of the top 5 mistakes I see new eCommerce business owners make.
-If this sounds like your experience, be sure to download my free guide.
-Learn how to overcome these mistakes, and avoid them in the future.
+However, if sales continue to flounder, there might be bigger issues with your business, product, or website.
+You could be making one of the top 5 mistakes I often see new eCommerce business owners make.
+If this sounds familiar, be sure to download my free guide to learn how to overcome these mistakes and avoid them in the future.
 Download the guide here.

-I hope you found these tips helpful.
-These are just a taste of what I teach in my coaching program, Online Store Success.
-Online Store Success will be back in July this year with only a limited number of places available.
-Be sure you are on the waitlist here to be the first to know when doors are open for enrolment!
+I hope you found these tips helpful!
+They’re just a taste of what I teach in my coaching program, Online Store Success.
+The program will be back this July with limited spots available, so be sure to join the waitlist [here] to be the first to know when enrolment opens!